AndyCappDev/tourbox-linux/docs/GUI_USER_GUIDE.md

    - The Controls Configuration table updates to show "Ctrl+C"
    - Window title shows an asterisk (*) indicating unsaved changes
 5. Click **"Save"** (toolbar or Ctrl+S)
-   - Creates a timestamped backup of your config
+   - Creates a timestamped backup of your profile
-   - Writes the changes to `~/.config/tourbox/mappings.conf`
+   - Writes the changes to `~/.config/tourbox/profiles/<profile>.profile`
    - Automatically applies the new configuration
    - Success dialog confirms the save